The *chase sapphire preferred* just rolled out the biggest, limited-time offer we've ever seen: bonus_miles_full

-The bank itself isn't spelling it out, telling Thrifty Traveler in a statement last week only that “New account bonus offer eligibility for either card will be based on factors including previously earned bonus offers and the number of cards opened and closed, among others.”
+The bank itself isn't willing to say exactly who's eligible or not, telling Thrifty Traveler in a statement last year that “New account bonus offer eligibility for either [Sapphire] card will be based on factors including previously earned bonus offers and the number of cards opened and closed, among others.”

 Still, enough data points have filtered in by now that we're starting to get a sense of what it takes to get approved.
 Here's what we know.